Select Page

 “The largest barrier so far has been the lack of fundamental research on ceramic BJAM,” Ma says.

 To advance ceramic BJAM, Ma, a faculty member in the School of Manufacturing Systems and Networks, part of the Fulton Schools, earned a National Science Foundation Faculty Early Career Development Program (CAREER) Award.
-The CAREER award supports faculty members with the potential to become academic role models excelling in research and education.
+The CAREER Award supports faculty members with the potential to become academic role models excelling in research and education.

-With the $600,000 CAREER project funding, Ma is exploring a new technique to regulate the density of BJAM-produced objects across a broad spectrum to improve the material’s quality.
+With the $600,000 CAREER Award project funding, Ma is exploring a new technique to regulate the density of BJAM-produced objects across a broad spectrum to improve the material’s quality.

 “BJAM will allow the production of ceramic products in almost any shape,” Ma says.
 “This geometric flexibility will make it possible to manufacture products customized for use with higher quality.”